Personal development: The workplace

 As an investment, personal development programs have the goal of increasing human capital or improving productivity, innovation or quality.
 Proponents actually see such programs not as a cost but as an investment with results linked to an organization's strategic development goals.
 Employees gain access to these investment-oriented programs by selection according to the value and future potential of the employee, usually defined in a talent management architecture including populations such as new hires, perceived high-potential employees, perceived key employees, sales staff, research staff and perceived future leaders.
 Organizations may also offer other (non-investment-oriented) programs to many or even all employees.
 Personal development also forms an element in management tools such as personal development planning, assessing one's level of ability using a competency grid, or getting feedback from a 360 questionnaire filled in by colleagues at different levels in the organization.

 A common criticism surrounding personal development programs is that they are often treated as an arbitrary performance management tool to pay lip service to, but ultimately ignored.
 As such, many companies have decided to replace personal development programs with SMART Personal Development Objectives, which are regularly reviewed and updated.
 Personal Development Objectives help employees achieve career goals and improve overall performance.

 Criticism

 Scholars have targeted self-help claims as misleading and incorrect.
-In 2005, Steve Salerno portrayed the American self-help movement—he uses the acronym "SHAM": the "Self-Help and Actualization Movement"—not only as ineffective in achieving its goals but also as socially harmful, and that self-help customers keep investing more money in these services regardless of their effectiveness.
+In 2005, Steve Salerno portrayed the American self-help movement—he uses the acronym "SHAM": the "Self-Help and Actualization Movement"—not only as ineffective in achieving its goals but also as socially harmful, and that self-help customers keep investing money in these services regardless of their effectiveness.
 Others similarly point out that with self-help books "supply increases the demand ...
 The more people read them, the more they think they need them ... more like an addiction than an alliance".

 Self-help writers have been described as working "in the area of the ideological, the imagined, the narrativized. ... although a veneer of scientism permeates the[ir] work, there is also an underlying armature of moralizing".